 He is featured on two Telarc recordings with the Atlanta Symphony Orchestra: the Mozart Requiem and scenes from Strauss’ Elektra and Die Frau ohne Schatten, both conducted by Donald Runnicles.
 He is also featured on the Nonesuch Records release of A Flowering Tree.

-Eric Ownes performs in Elijah on September 16 and 17.
+Eric Ownes performs in The Mozart Requiem on September 15 and 16.